cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 # Data structures Acra operates with

 Acra operates with a number of different data structures for storing protected data.
-Two historial ones are AcraBlock and AcraStruct, outlined below.
+Two historical ones are AcraBlock and AcraStruct, outlined below.
 They have different security implications and performance requirements.

 Acra supports custom data structures and encryption/decryption handlers for [Acra Enterprise Edition](/acra/enterprise-edition) use cases and for extending the compatibility without breaking existing implementations.

-## How it works in general
+## General overview

 Acra uses encryption during every of these operations: [data encryption](/acra/security-controls/encryption/), [searchable encryption](/acra/security-controls/searchable-encryption/), [masking](/acra/security-controls/masking/) and [tokenization](/acra/security-controls/tokenization/).